-For child defendants, there is a presumption of bail2 - except where the child is charged with or convicted of murder, attempted murder, manslaughter, or certain serious sex offences if the defendant has certain specified previous convictions 3
+For child defendants, there is a presumption of bail3 - except where the child is charged with or convicted of murder, attempted murder, man-slaughter, or certain serious sex offences if the

-Objections to bail
+Objections to bail for imprisonable and indictable offences

-As with adult defendants, the practitioner must respond to the following objections to bail in relation to child defendants.
+As with adult defendants, the court can only remand the child if there are substantial grounds to believe that one of the statutory objections to bail exist in relation to the child defendant.
 General objections to bail:

-- · failure to surrender to custody
+- failure to surrender to custody

-- · committing an offence on bail
+- committing an offence on bail

-- interference with witnesses or otherwise

-- · obstructing the course of justice.
+- interference with witnesses or otherwise obstructing the course of justice

+- for their own protection.